 Lorena Mal grounds her work on the intersections between visual arts, music, and material history to open multiple understandings of time, territory, and identity.
 Her sound performances, sculptures, installations, and other material explorations on drawing and painting emerge from fieldwork study of materials, places, and echoes of events that are frequently forgotten or subtle by nature.
 For Mal, listening functions as an investigative tool of what escapes vision, measure, or representation, turning the dynamics of presence, duration, and memory into fundamental elements of her work, and influencing how she uses the exhibition space to propose other ways of time passing.

 Image at top: (L) Lorena Mal, credit Gabriela Gordillo.
 Courtesy of the artist.
-(R) Jonell Logan, courtesy of Jonell Logan.
+(R) Elisa Gutiérrez Eriksen, courtesy of the curator.